jeromelesaux/martine/README.md

     	Custom output height in pixels. (default -1) -help
     	Display help message
+  -host string
+    	Set the ip of your M4.
   -i string
     	Picture path of the input file.
   -info